Ekumen-OS/beluga/beluga_benchmark/docs/BENCHMARKING.md

 The results path should be the one where `parameterized_run` was run, i.e. the one containing the `benchmark_*_particles_output` directories.
 The script will plot the following metrics vs the number of particles:

-- rss memory
+- RSS memory
-- cpu usage
+- CPU usage
-- ape mean
+- APE mean
-- ape meadian
+- APE median
-- ape max
+- APE max
-- ape rmse
+- APE rmse

 ## References